Blocking Search Keywords in School Manager

 5. On the new pool page, select Add Entry.
 The Add Entry dialog will appear.

-6. Enter the blocked keyword/s in Entry
+6. Enter the blocked keyword/s in the Entry

 7. Type a Name.